WannaCry ransomware attack: Impact

 The ransomware campaign was unprecedented in scale according to Europol, which estimates that around 200,000 computers were infected across 150 countries.
 According to Kaspersky Lab, the four most affected countries were Russia, Ukraine, India and Taiwan.

 One of the largest agencies struck by the attack was the National Health Service hospitals in England and Scotland, and up to 70,000 devices—including computers, MRI scanners, blood-storage refrigerators and theatre equipment—may have been affected.
 On 12 May, some NHS services had to turn away non-critical emergencies, and some ambulances were diverted.
 In 2016, thousands of computers in 42 separate NHS trusts in England were reported to be still running Windows XP.
 In 2018 a report by Members of Parliament concluded that all 200 NHS hospitals or other organisations checked in the wake of the WannaCry attack still failed cybersecurity checks.
 NHS hospitals in Wales and Northern Ireland were unaffected by the attack.

 Nissan Motor Manufacturing UK in Tyne and Wear, England, halted production after the ransomware infected some of their systems.
 Renault also stopped production at several sites in an attempt to stop the spread of the ransomware.
 Spain's Telefónica, FedEx and Germany's Deutsche Bahn were hit, along with many other countries and companies worldwide.

 The attack's impact is said to be relatively low compared to other potential attacks of the same type and could have been much worse had Hutchins not discovered that a kill switch had been built in by its creators or if it had been specifically targeted on highly critical infrastructure, like nuclear power plants, dams or railway systems.

-According to cyber-risk-modeling firm Cyence, economic losses from the cyber attack could reach up to US$4 billion, with other groups estimating the losses to be in the hundreds of millions.
+According to cyber-risk-modelling firm Cyence, economic losses from the cyber attack could reach up to US$4 billion, with other groups estimating the losses to be in the hundreds of millions.